 3. Grab a Cocktail at Rei das Praias

-Tip: If you stay at this hotel, it’s a short walk to Rei das Praias and Praia dos Caneiros.
+Tip: Stay at Caneiros Luxury House & Suites.
+From the hotel, it’s a short walk to Rei das Praias and Praia dos Caneiros.

 4. Hike the Trail of Headlands

 Another fantastic hiking trail in Algarve is the Trail of the Headlands.
 The trail clings to the coast between the beaches of Praia dos Caneiros (Ferragudo) and Praia do Carvoeiro.

 This is a fantastic walking route that very few people know about.
 You can read more about it in our Best Hikes in Portugal post.

 5. Watch the Sunset at Praia dos Arrifes

 Praia dos Arrifes is a blue flag beach in Albufeira municipality.
 Dominated by three isolated rock formations, this dramatic beachscape makes for a fantastic photography spot during sunset.